ERNIE-ViLG 2.0: Improving Text-to-Image Diffusion Model with Knowledge-Enhanced Mixture-of-Denoising-Experts: Method

-Now a new problem arises: as a kind of fine-grained knowledge, it is inevitable that the selected objects may not appear in the text prompt, thus perplexing the model in learning the alignment between words and objects.
-Based on the result of object detection, an intuitive idea is first to obtain the object and attribute category of each region, then combine corresponding class labels with the original text prompt to achieve the fine-grained description, thus ensuring the final input contains both coarse and fine granularity information.
+Now a new problem arises: as a kind of fine-grained knowledge, the selected objects may not appear in the text prompt, thus perplexing the model in learning the alignment between words and objects.
+An intuitive idea is first to obtain the object and attribute category of each region, then combine corresponding class labels with the original text prompt to achieve fine-grained description, thus ensuring the input contains both coarse and fine granularity information.
 For instance, as shown in Figure~\ref{fig:model_structure}, the detected object ``\verb|bowl|'' is not included in the caption, so we append it to the original description.
-Besides, we also employ an image captioning model~\citep{DBLP:conf/icml/WangYMLBLMZZY22} to generate text for images, and randomly replace the original prompt with generated captions, because the generated captions of many images are more concise and reveal more accurate semantics than the original prompts.
+Besides, we also employ an image captioning model~\cite{DBLP:conf/icml/WangYMLBLMZZY22} to generate text for images, and randomly replace the original prompt with generated captions, because the generated captions of many images are more concise and reveal more accurate semantics than original prompts.

 Most notably, the above strategies are only limited to the training stage.
 By randomly selecting a part of samples to equip these additional enhancement strategies, the model is supposed to sense the hints of knowledge from various perspectives, and generate higher quality images for the given text in the inference stage, even without special tokens, attention strengthening, or text refinement.